 Around 12 years

 About 8 to 12 puppies

 This breed sheds bits of hair constantly and is a seasonally heavy shedder.
 They should be brushed daily or you will have hair all over your home.
 Bathe only when necessary; over bathing can cause skin irritation from oil depletion.
 Check ears and trim claws regularly.

 Originated from the United States, Canada and Europe.
 It was a direct descendant of the German Shepherd Dog.
 The White Shepherd has not been mixed with any other breed of dog since its introduction to North America.
 Certainly, there has been no other breed or breeds added in order to make them white.
 The gene that controls the white color is a natural component in the total color genetic makeup of the German Shepherd Dog breed.
 The White Shepherd is registered independently with the American White Shepherd Association in the United States of America.

 The White Shepherd is registered as a White Shepherd with the American White Shepherd Association (AWSA) and the United Kennel Club (UKC).
 The Fédération Cynologique Internationale (FCI) recognized it as a Berger Blanc Swiss in 2002, which is the same name the White Swiss Shepherd Dog Club of Australia (WSSDCA) uses (in translation).
 The Swiss recognized the White GSD as a separate breed first, which is why Switzerland was credited as the country of origin and the breed name changed to reflect this.

 Most other clubs register it as a German Shepherd Dog (white) calling the white color a disqualifying fault.

-Meka the White German Shepherd at 1 year and 10 months old
+Mandy the American White Shepherd at 8 months old